east-01/AutoMetrics/README.md

 "./output"
 -v | Verbose messaging in the console. | -v

+### Configuration

+TODO: more details

+Located in config.yaml in the same directory as tidemetrics.py

 ## Technical details

 There three main phases to AutoTM's lifecycle: collection, analysis, and visualization.